myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 In the below code, we will write what input size we are getting, what will be the output and what is the receptive field.

-Things to keep in mind, we already saw what happens to receptive field size when applying kernel size 3x3 on object, everytime there is an addition of 2.
+Things to keep in mind, we already saw what happens to receptive field size when applying kernel size 3x3 on object, it increases by 2.

 But when there is max pooling layer in between, the receptive field doubles.
 The sentence is not completely true.
 We will see the effect on receptive field and derive a formula later, as it depends on stride, padding and other factors.
 So, just go through the post as it is for now.
 We will learn the concepts slowly.